Elections in Hong Kong: Post-handover development

 The Provisional Legislative Council (PLC) installed by the Beijing government during the intense Sino-British confrontation over the democratic reform decided on the electoral system of the post-handover Legislative Council.
 For geographical constituencies, proportional representation using the largest remainder method with Hare quota was adopted by the SAR government in replacement of the first-past-the-post system introduced in 1995.
-The system designed to reward the weaker pro-Beijing candidates and dilute the electoral strength of the majority democrats.
+The system was designed to reward the weaker pro-Beijing candidates and dilute the electoral strength of the majority democrats.
 For functional constituencies, corporate voting was restored after it was abolished in 1995.
 It reduced the number of eligible voters by almost 90 per cent, from over 1.1 million in 1995 to fewer than 140,000 in 1998.
 The elected Urban Council and Regional Council were also abolished by Tung Chee-hwa's government.

 The first legislative election in the HKSAR was held in 1998, with 20 members returned by geographical constituencies through direct elections, 10 members returned by the 800-member Election Committee and 30 members returned by functional constituencies (FC).
 The number of LegCo members returned from geographical constituencies (GC) increased from 20 to 24 in 2000 and to 30 in 2004, constituting half of the legislature.
 Seats returned by Election Committee were abolished by 2004.

 The first Chief Executive election after the transfer of sovereignty was held in 2002.
 Incumbent Tung Chee-hwa was elected uncontested.
 Subsequent Chief Executives were returned by the Election Committee, members of which were elected by members of specified associations or professions.